chrede88/qubtTemplate/README.md

 7) Add your blog posts to `content/blog/`.
 See example posts for reference.
 8) Modify `content/about.md` so it matches your preferences.
 9) All images are stored in the `assets/` folder.
 You can group in subfolders if you like.
-10) In a terminal/commandline window, move to the newly created folder using `cd`.
-11) Build a local version of your site by executing `hugo server`.
+10) Build a local version of your site by executing `hugo server`.
 You can see the site by navigating to `localhost:1313` (actual URL will be outputted in the CLI) in a browser.
-12) Add a new `icon.png` file to update the favicon.
+11) Add a new `icon.png` file to update the favicon.
 The png file should be 512px by 512px in size.

 ---